2.00 Salary Certification Policy

 - Learn more about policies concerning cost transfers at:

-- For sponsored cost objects (research or WBS), uncertified salary costs will become unallowable and will be permanently removed from the project on day 91.
+- If this effort is unsuccessful, uncertified salary costs on sponsored cost objects (research or WBS), will become unallowable and will be permanently removed from the project on day 106.
 These costs once removed will not be allowed back on the project.
 The DLC will need to provide a discretionary cost object to transfer these costs to.
 If no cost object is provided, the costs will be transferred to the DLC Payroll Suspense cost object.

 The following are examples of business processes to generate acceptable supporting documentation for proxy certification of Quarterly Salary Distribution reports (DACCAs).
 Each DLC is responsible for reviewing and certifying salary distribution on a quarterly basis.
 While each DLC may create their own process to meet this responsibility, the recommendation is to encourage certifiers to do electronic certification themselves to reduce the need for long-term retention of supporting documentation in the DLCs.